 - Trent University reserves the right to amend parking and traffic regulations from time to time.

-- Parking is permitted in designated areas only, as indicated by lot signs.
-All other areas, whether signed or not, are "no parking" zones.
-This includes road shoulders, grassed areas, sidewalks, interlock bricked areas and any other area that is not specifically designated as a parking area.
+- Parking is permitted in designated parking areas only, as indicated by parking lot signs.
+All other areas, whether signed “no parking” or not, are "no parking" zones.
+This includes road shoulders, grassed areas (excluding permeable parking areas), sidewalks, interlock-bricked areas, and any other area that is not specifically designated as a parking area.

 - All vehicles, including motorcycles, must be properly aligned between stall lines.
 The fact that other vehicles are parked improperly shall not constitute a valid appeal for parking improperly.

 - The University reserves the right to suspend parking privileges temporarily in any area for special events, emergencies, or ongoing construction.
-The Parking Office should be contacted for alternative arrangement.
+The Parking Office should be contacted for alternative arrangements.

-- Parking between the hours of 2:00 AM and 5:00 AM Monday to Friday from September 1 to April 30 is limited to P and portions of U Lot.
-Persons with valid reasons to park elsewhere on campus during this time period are to contact the Parking Office.
+- Parking between the hours of 2:00 AM and 6:00 AM from September 1 to April 30 is limited to lots O and U. Persons with valid reasons to park elsewhere on campus during this time period are to contact the Parking Office.
 Overnight parking restrictions do not apply to accessible or service permit holders.

 - All vehicles on Trent property must possess a valid licence plate.
 Vehicles without a valid licence plate will be towed.